Groups Offered

 Location: Lyllye Reynolds-Parker Black Cultural Center

-Facilitators: Dr. Cecile Gadson, Dr. Aris Hall, and Garrett Ross
+Facilitators: Dr. Cecile Gadson and Dr. Aris Hall

 In collaboration with the Lyllye Reynolds-Parker Black Cultural Center, Black CommUnity Table provides a space for Black** students and staff to connect for a weekly discussion related to the strengths and challenges within the community.
 The discussion varies weekly with topics ranging from campus climate and activism to mental health as well as popular culture.
 We welcome Black students and staff for an open dialogue where they can be their radical and authentic selves.
 This space will be part of Wellness Wednesdays.